rhyscmyq/rhyscmyq.github.io/content/authors/admin/_index.md

 ## About Me

-I'm Qiqi Duan, a passionate and dedicated M.Phil. student in Data Science and Analytics at The Hong Kong University of Science and Technology (Guangzhou).
+I'm Qiqi Duan, a passionate and dedicated M.Phil. student in Data Science and Analytics at The Hong Kong University of Science and Technology (Guangzhou), under the supervision of the amazing Professors Nan TANG and Yuyu LUO.
 With a strong academic background and diverse research experience, I am committed to exploring the intersection of data science, machine learning, and real-world applications.
 My journey in academia and industry has equipped me with a unique skill set and a drive to tackle complex problems through innovative solutions.